-The state offers criminal background checks to the general public for a fee using their online system.
+The state offers a criminal background check in Virginia to the general public for a fee using their online system.
 The Judicial System also allows the public the ability to search criminal court records online from their website.
 This system is free to use for individuals or companies.

 On average 476,760 gun checks annually are being conducted through NICS in California.

-Some state-run organizations must use background checks in their hiring process, examples are: Alcoholic, Beverage Control Board, Specific Volunteer Agencies, Foster Care Agencies, Domestic/International, Adoption Agencies, Gaming Commission, Office of Interdepartmental Regulations, State Lottery, Armed & Unarmed Security, Guard Companies, Court Order/Subpoena, Public School Boards, State Corporation Commission, State Board of Elections, Volunteer Fire & Rescue Depts, VISA/Passports for International Travel, the State Racing Commission, Depts.
+Some state-run organizations must use a Virginia state background check in their hiring process, examples are: Alcoholic, Beverage Control Board, Specific Volunteer Agencies, Foster Care Agencies, Domestic/International, Adoption Agencies, Gaming Commission, Office of Interdepartmental Regulations, State Lottery, Armed & Unarmed Security, Guard Companies, Court Order/Subpoena, Public School Boards, State Corporation Commission, State Board of Elections, Volunteer Fire & Rescue Depts, VISA/Passports for International Travel, the State Racing Commission, Depts.
 Social Services-Mental, Health/Retardation.Substance Abuse, Virginia Power.

-The only law that the state has regarding how employers can use criminal background checks for someone during the hiring process it that they cannot ask about any expunged records and applicants do not have to answer questions about expunged records.
+The only Virginia background check law regarding how employers can use criminal background checks for someone during the hiring process it that they cannot ask about any expunged records and applicants do not have to answer questions about expunged records.
 Other than that, employers can use background checks any way they choose during the hiring process.
-They are still however bound by federal law and must comply with both The Fair Credit Reporting Act (FCRA) and Title VII of the Civil Rights Act of 1964 when using background checks during the hiring process.
+They are still however bound by federal law and must comply with both The Fair Credit Reporting Act (FCRA) and Title VII of the Civil Rights Act of 1964 when using background checks in Virginia during the hiring process.